Columbia President Minouche Shafik steps down months after protests over Israel-Hamas war gripped campus - KESQ

 By Matt Egan and Elisabeth Buchwald, CNN

-(CNN) — Columbia University President Minouche Shafik is stepping down months after protests over the Israel-Hamas war gripped the campus, according to a letter sent by Shafik to the Columbia community obtained by CNN and confirmed by a university spokesperson.
+(CNN) — Columbia University President Minouche Shafik is stepping down months after protests over the Israel-Hamas war gripped the campus, Shafik announced in a letter sent Wednesday to the Columbia community.

 Shafik — an Egyptian-born economist and former high-ranking official at the World Bank, International Monetary Fund and Bank of England, and former president of the London School of Economics — has faced pressure for her handling of Columbia campus encampments protesting the war between Israel and Hamas.

-Shafik in her letter on Wednesday cited progress during her tenure but said it has “also been a period of turmoil where it has been difficult to overcome divergent views across our community.”
+Shafik in her letter cited progress during her tenure but said it has “also been a period of turmoil where it has been difficult to overcome divergent views across our community.”

 “This period has taken a considerable toll on my family, as it has for others in our community,” Shafik said in the letter.
 “Over the summer, I have been able to reflect and have decided that my moving on at this point would best enable Columbia to traverse the challenges ahead.”